tpoisot/ms_pop_networks/ms_pop.md

 of an interaction are not only contingent on the presence of the two species involved, but may also require particular environmental conditions, including the presence or absence of species not directly involved in the interaction.

-[f:meta]: figures/fig_proba.pdf "The metaweb concept"
-![An illustration of the metaweb concept.
-In its simplest form, a metaweb is the list of all possible species and interactions between them for the system being studied, at the regional level (far left side).
-Everything that is ultimately observed in nature is a *realisation* of the metaweb (far right side), *i.e.* the resulting network after several sorting processes have occurred (central panel).
-First, species and species pairs have different probabilities to be observed (top panels).
-Second, as a consequence of the mechanisms we outline in this paper, not all interactions have the same probability to occur at any given site (bottom panels, see **Box 1**).\label{f:meta}][f:meta]

 We argue here that there are three broadly-defined classes of mechanisms that ultimately determine the realization of species interactions.
 First,